pcote/LearningMachine/README.md

 1. Associates the question with the current existing topic.
 Keep in mind that each question can be connected to one topic only.
 2. Adds a new clickable question on your list of exercises for your current active topic.

-#### Adding Resources
-Adding resources gives you clickable links that you can refer to for extra info concerning a given topic.
-In the form secion under the title "New Resource", you can put in a link text and a link url.

-Clicking on "Add Resource" does the following.
-1. Associates the resource with the current existing topic.
-Keep in mind that each resource can be connected to one topic only.
-2. Adds a clickable link to your list of resources which, when clicked on, will take you to the page with the needed learning resources.

 #### Drilling yourself on exercises